Is your child learning how to count? This will be a great learning toy for him or her to practice one to one correspondence counting.

 Ideas for practicing 1 to 1 correspondence counting at home

-Give your child plenty of opportunities to practice 1 to 1 correspondence counting at home every day.
+Give your child plenty of opportunities to practice one to one correspondence counting at home every day.
 Simple activities like picking up 3 toy cars, building a tower with 5 blocks or even eating 4 crackers will help in reinforcing this skill.
 Invite them to count along as they pick up each item to help them associate the number name to each item.

-This Pouch Cap Flowers Counting Box is a wonderful 1 to 1 correspondence learning toy!
+This Pouch Cap Flowers Counting Box is a wonderful one to one correspondence learning toy!
 I love putting a fun context around a learning activity.
 Children will love this idea of ‘growing their pouch cap flowers’ and they get to learn counting at the same time!

 The child physically picks up one pouch cap and press it into each hole to make a ‘flower’.
 Invite the child to count the number of ‘pouch cap flowers’ in their ‘garden’ as they push in each pouch cap.